On Sabbatical Fall 2018 & Spring 2019

 Awarded the inaugural 2016 PAC/LA Contemporary Artist Grant@ The Huntington and the 2010 COLA Individual Artist Fellowship, Heffernan's work has also been supported by grants from the Arnold P. Gold Foundation, the Durfee Foundation and Light Work.

-Heffernan’s art is included in numerous private and public collections, including the Hammer Museum/Grunwald Center Collection (The Book of Lies, Volume II), Light Work of Syracuse, NY, the Los Angeles County Museum of Art and New York City Library (The Book of Lies, Volume II.)
+Heffernan's art is included in numerous private and public collections, including The Huntington Library, Art Collections and Botanical Gardens, the Hammer Museum/Grunwald Center Collection, Light Work of Syracuse, NY, the Los Angeles County Museum of Art and New York City Library.
 She is represented by Sloan Projects of Santa Monica, CA.